Cell bulging and extrusion in a three-dimensional bubbly vertex model for curved epithelial sheets: Bubbly Vertex Model and bulging instability at topological defects

 To be able to compare with these results for the VM, we now also consider spherical shells with icosahedral symmetry, following the Casper-Klug construction \cite{Caspar_Klug_1962_Physical_principles_construction_regular_viruses}.
 The Caspar-Klug indices $(T_1,T_2)$ describe the steps in the underlying hexagonal lattice to go from one pentagonal defect cell to another with respect to lattice vectors with an opening angle of $\pi/3$.
 If we compare the results for the VM (Fig.~\ref{fig:fig_ico_shells_bubbly}~(a)) versus the results for the BVM (Fig.~\ref{fig:fig_ico_shells_bubbly}~(b)), we see that the buckling instability in the BVM is much stronger, for the same number of cells.
 It also occurs at smaller radii than the buckling instability in the VM, which only occurs for large system size.
 To quantify this effect, we measured the asphericity

-where $R$ is the radial distance from the shell center and $\langle \cdot \rangle$ the multicellular average.
-For the VM, this quantity has been shown before to follow a continuous curve as a function of the rescaled shell size (corresponding to the F\"oppl-von K\'arm\'an number) \cite{Drozdowski_PRR24_Topological_defects_VM_shells}.
+where $R$ is the radial distance of a cell (determined as the average of the centers of mass of the apical and basal interfaces) from the shell center and $\langle \cdot \rangle$ is the multicellular average.
+For the VM, this quantity has been shown before to follow a continuous curve as a function of the rescaled shell size, corresponding to the F\"oppl-von K\'arm\'an number $\gamma_\mathrm{FvK}\equiv Y_\mathrm{eff}R^2/\kappa$, with bending rigidity $\kappa$, radius $R$, and (effective) Young's modulus $Y_\mathrm{eff}$, corrected here for effects from nonlinear elasticity with a numerical factor $k_\mathrm{ico}$ \cite{Drozdowski_PRR24_Topological_defects_VM_shells}.
 As shown in Fig.~\ref{fig:fig_ico_shells_bubbly}(c), the asphericity is much larger for small shells in the BVM compared to the VM.
 Details on the axis scaling are given in Appendix~\ref{app:continuum_params}.

-We also find that the asphericities do not fall on one curve, but rather deviate from an average curve, which results from the broad distributions of hexagonal opening angles described above and therefore less regular structures.
+We also find that the asphericities in the BVM do not fall on one curve, but rather deviate from an average curve, which results from both the broad distributions of hexagonal opening angles described above and therefore less regular structures, and from cellular positioning for small cell numbers on the icosahedral surface due to undersampling of the icosahedral surface.
 Similarly to the VM, we have a collapse of the luminal interface for larger $\Gamma$, which is much more pronounced in the BVM with a stronger deviation of the luminal-to-outer area ratios between pentagonal and hexagonal cells for small spheres, cf.~Fig.~\ref{fig:fig_ico_shells_bubbly}~(d).
 Even shells as small as $(2,0)$, i.e. only one hexagonal cell between the pentagonal cells, show a big difference between pentagonal and hexagonal cells, and thus adopt a strongly icosahedral shape.
 We thus see that the buckling threshold is reduced to effectively one neighboring cell in the BVM, rendering the icosahedral tissue-scale instability much more relevant in the case of curved cellular interfaces in the BVM.